- Home

 Fines

-If a fine is assessed and you are unable to pay in full, a payment plan can (and will) be arranged.
-The plan may require that you appear at a later date if you are not complying with the plan – if you don’t appear as required, a warrant for your arrest could be issued.
-You will not be penalized for missing a payment, you will be arrested because you did not appear to explain why you are not complying with the plan YOU agreed to.
+If a fine is assessed and you cannot pay in full, a payment plan can (and will) be arranged.
+The plan may require that you appear at a later date if you are not complying with it—if you don’t appear as required, a warrant for your arrest could be issued.
+You will not be penalized for missing a payment; you will be arrested because you did not appear to explain why you were not complying with the plan YOU agreed to.

 Uniform Fine